Qarik-Group/ultimate-guide-to-bosh/docs/deployment-manifests-part-1.md

     └── zookeeper
 ```

-To recap, `/var/vcap/jobs/zookeeper/monit` describes how to start/stop `zookeeper` and what process ID (PID) to watch to ensure that zookeeper is still running.
+To recap, `/var/vcap/jobs/zookeeper/monit` describes how to start/stop `zookeeper` and what process ID (PID) to watch to ensure that ZooKeeper is still running.
 Monit will invoke `/var/vcap/jobs/zookeeper/bin/ctl start` to start or restart the local `zookeeper` process.

 An abridged version of `/var/vcap/jobs/zookeeper/bin/ctl` to start ZooKeeper looks like: